FranciscoCavalcanti/FranciscoCavalcanti.github.io/_pages/research.md

   * Mota, Henrique & Cavalcanti, Francisco & Gonzaga, Gustavo <a style='color: black;' href=''>Mobile broadband expansion and tasks: Evidence from Brazilian formal labor markets</a>

-  * Baerlocher, Diogo & Cavalcanti, Francisco & Caldas, Renata & Schneider, Rodrigo <a style='color: black;' href=''>Natural Disasters in Support to Dictatorships Evidence from Brazil</a>

   * Cavalcanti, Francisco <a style='color: black;' href=''>Drought and Corruption</a>